Lysine: benefits, dosage, contraindications

 Lysine: moderate interaction

-Pharmacokinetic research shows that taking lysine with calcium can increase calcium absorption.
+Pharmacokinetic research shows that taking lysine with calcium may increase calcium absorption.

 Precautions